ntop/ntopng/doc/src/using_with_nprobe_agent.rst

   nProbe Agent: containers list

-The same also applies to PODs:
+The same applies to Pods: it is possible to access the PODs list through the *Hosts* -> *Pods* menu.

 .. figure:: ./img/using_nprobe_agent_with_ntopng_pods_list.png
   :align: center